TV-Rename/Website/_manual/quickstart.md

 {% include base_path %}

-This guide will help you with the initial setup TV Rename.
+The Quick-Start Guide will help you with the initial setup TV Rename.

 To return to this page click `Quickstart Guide` in TV&nbsp;Rename's **Help**, or browse to [{{ site.url }}{{ site.baseurl }}/manual/quickstart]({{ site.baseurl }}/manual/quickstart "Browse the TV&nbsp;Rename Quick-Start Guide on-line").